biomikalab/GTAXOPROP/README.md

 ```

 # Acknowledgments
-This program is based on entrez_qiime Version 2.0 by Chris Baker (https://github.com/bakerccm/entrez_qiime)
+- This program is based on entrez_qiime Version 2.0 by Chris Baker (https://github.com/bakerccm/entrez_qiime)
+- Part of this program was presented at 4th International Conference on Biological Sciences (ICoBioS 2025) (https://www.icobios.org/)
 # License
 GNU General Public License v3.0 - See LICENSE